phazei/Win11AutoHotKeyFixes/README.md

 # Win11AutoHotKeyFixes
-This is to resolve deficiencies of Win11 window management, specifically moving active window to next desktop and cascading/tiling windows
+This is to resolve deficiencies of Win11 window management, specifically moving active window to next desktop and cascading/tiling windows.

+The App Specific Switcher came about because I wanted to duplicate the MacOS functionality of Using command-backtick (⌘-\`) to toggle between windows.
+That comes as close as I could get it, which works pretty well I think.

 ## Process
 I started with wanting to move the active window to the next desktop.
 This [stackoverflow had a few really good answers](https://superuser.com/questions/1685845/moving-current-window-to-another-desktop-in-windows-11-using-shortcut-keys) that built on each other.
 Last user was nice enough to give a AHK how-to: